Opioid use disorder: Opioid overdose

 Oxycodone 10 mg, number facing up; the squares in the image represent one half centimeter, so the pill is around 0.75 cm in diameter.

 Withdrawal

 Opioid withdrawal can occur with a sudden decrease in, or cessation of, opioids after prolonged use.
 Onset of withdrawal depends on the half-life of the opioid that was used last.
 With heroin this typically occurs five hours after use.
 With methadone, it may take two days.

-The length of time that major symptoms occur also depends on the opioid used.
+How long major symptoms last also depends on the opioid used.
 For heroin withdrawal, symptoms are typically greatest at two to four days and can last up to two weeks.
-Less significant symptoms may remain longer, in which case the withdrawal is known as post-acute-withdrawal syndrome.
+Less significant symptoms may last longer, in which case the withdrawal is known as post-acute-withdrawal syndrome.